nimsala1234/IT2234P/2025.4.3/readme.md

-# 📘 File Handling & Promises in Node.js
+# 📅 2025-04-03 - File Handling & Promises in Node.js
+This folder contains JavaScript practicals from **April 03, 2025**.

+## 📜 Lesson Overview
+In this lesson, we learn about what are promises and how to use them.

 ## ✅ What We Learned: